oliviawestmacottssw/SSW.Rules.Content/rules/planning-meeting---do-you-encourage-pbi-aka-investigation-tasks-when-a-pbi-is-inestimable/rule.md

 To embark on the original PBI when it is inestimable would be irresponsible and leave The Team with a potentially impossible PBI and the risk of a failed sprint.

-All investigating PBId must be timeboxed otherwise the process of investigation can meander and never come to a conclusion.
+All investigating PBId ​must be timeboxed otherwise the process of investigation can meander and never come to a conclusion.

 [[goodExample]]